 The Yattokame is a journey through Japan’s traditional performing arts, history, and culture.
-In 2020, it will be held from October 24. to November 15., and for almost a whole month, you can enjoy a wide variety of Nagoya’s traditional entertainments: Noh theatre plays, Kyogen comedic performances, Geisha and Maiko traditional dances, street Kabuki plays, walking tours, and workshops.
+In 2024, it will be held from October 26th to November 17th.
+For almost an entire month, you can enjoy a wide variety of Nagoya’s traditional entertainments: Noh theater plays, Kyogen comedic performances, traditional Geisha and Maiko dances, street Kabuki plays, walking tours, and workshops.

 Article Contents

-Culture is something that lives, something to be shared, and passed on to the future.
-Tourism is one of the important industries that support, propagate, and create exchanges with the local culture.
-And therefore foreign visitors are warmly welcomed to the Yattokame Cultural Festival.
+Culture is something that lives, meant to be shared and passed on to the future.
+Tourism is one of the crucial industries that supports, promotes, and facilitates exchanges with the local culture.
+Therefore, foreign visitors are warmly welcomed to the Yattokame Cultural Festival DOORS.

 Get to know more about Nagoya Local Food with our Specialties of Nagoya Food Tour.